llms.txt Guide

 AI crawlers (GPTBot, ClaudeBot, PerplexityBot) typically re-index new llms.txt files within 14–30 days, provided your robots.txt allows them access.
 Our generated robots.txt includes explicit Allow: /llms.txt directives for 13 AI bots to accelerate discovery.

-Get a strategic llms.txt built from your actual scan data, competitor intelligence, and live Google PAA questions.
-Included with Fix Kit ($67) and Monitor ($37/mo).
+Get an llms.txt built from your real scan data, your competitors, and the questions people are already asking.
+Included with Fix Kit ($67) and Monitor ($19/mo).

 Start With $27 Audit See All Plans